 Consider Buyer Demand and Demographics

-What are employment opportunities like in these areas, what infrastructure is there or planned around transport, schools and amenities?
+What are employment opportunities like in these areas, what infrastructure is there already in place or planned around transport, schools and amenities?
 Is the suburb being upgraded and gentrified?
 What kinds of people are attracted to the area, and how is the growth rate for the area?
 How do prices, yield, infrastructure development, and growth compare in nearby suburbs?
 What property type is most valued in the region? and now more than ever, how diversified are the local industries ?
 You don’t want to be buying in an area where there is one major industry keeping everyone employed.
 Do your research.

 The Desirability Factor